Bedikot with placenta previa

 Thank you for your question.

 The concern with intercourse and tampons is that they will reach the cervix and thus cause the placenta, which lies over the cervix inside the uterus, to bleed.
 A bedikah can be done, under extenuating circumstances, less deeply than would touch the cervix.
-GENTLY insert until the first knuckle, concentrating more on going circumferentially and less on going deeply.
+Gently insert your finger until the first knuckle, concentrating more on going circumferentially and less on going deeply.
+You should omit the moch dachuk, and reduce the number of bedikot to one per day.
+If you feel the number of bedikot needs to be reduced further, please get back to us.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.